himanshu-chaddha/JavaScript/README.md

 - Conforms to the **ECMAScript** specifications
 - Multi-Paradigm
 - Runs on the Client/Browser as well as the server (Node.js)
+- It is dynamically typed language.
+Whereas, it's superset i.e TypeScript(TS) is statically typed
+- `In statically typed languages we have to define the data types of variables before using them. eg. var name: string = "John"`

 # Why learn JavaScript?